approov/quickstart-kmm-ktor/README.md

 }
 ```

-The add the dependency in the `shared/build.gradle.kts` to allow it to be used in the shared project as follows:
+Then add the dependency in the `shared/build.gradle.kts` to allow it to be used in the shared project as follows:

 ```
 val androidMain by getting {
       dependencies {
           ...
-          implementation("com.github.approov:approov-service-okhttp:3.1.0")
+          implementation("com.github.approov:approov-service-okhttp:3.2.0")
       }
 }
 ```